jodienorris030/notes/README.md

 # 2024-02-28
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
 Finally, use task management tools like Trello or Asana to keep track of your progress and make sure you stay on track.
 Remember to take breaks throughout the day to clear your mind and avoid burnout.
 By following these tips, you can become a more effective programmer and achieve your goals more quickly.

+# 2024-02-29
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.